-The purpose of a one-semester certificate program in Heavy Equipment Operator is to prepare students to operate and maintain heavy equipment for professional work in the construction industry.
+The purpose of a one-semester certificate program in Heavy Equipment is to prepare students to operate and maintain heavy equipment for professional work in the construction industry.
 The students will receive classroom instruction and gain hands-on experience.
-A construction equipment operator drives and controls construction equipment, such as forklifts, backhoes, front end loaders, excavators, motor graders, and dozers.
-A heavy equipment operator assists in construction of structures, bridges, roads, and buildings.
+A construction equipment operator drives and controls construction equipment, such as forklifts, backhoes, front end loaders, excavators, motor grades, and dozers.
+A heavy equipment operator assists construction of structures, bridges, roads, and buildings.

 Collins Woody, CDL Instructor